mozilla/open-innovation-curriculum/personal-leadership/content.md

 ### <i class="fa fa-book"></i> Preparing for this workshop

 This workshop has the best results when the right preparation is done in advance.
-Everything including in this document is important for the success of the workshop:
+Everything included in this document is important for the success of the workshop:

 #### Learning Objectives